 There’s really no poetic way of putting it.
 25 for me was a mother fucking doozy.

-I got pregnant.
-I lost a job.
-I went through my first breakup.
+My boyfriend and I got pregnant, it was unexpected.
+I lost my job.
+We went through what felt like our first breakup.
 I watched a family member almost die because of addiction.
 My car was keyed while I was at work.
-Months later it was sideswiped while parked on the street, not once, but twice.
+Months later it was sideswiped while parked on a busy street, not once, but twice.
 I was literally driving around town with a front bumper held up by duct tape.
 After shelling out ~2k that I didn’t have for repairs, I got in a car accident myself and effectively totaled it.
-I had a surgical abortion that failed twice before it worked.
+I had a surgical abortion that failed, and turned into a 3 part bodily intervention before it worked.
+This happens to 1% of women who go through the process.
+I guess I am just blessed like that.
 I was hospitalized for mental health reasons.
-I lived through a global pandemic.
-And I probably let my family, friends, and self down more times than I can count.
+We lived through a global pandemic.
+And for some reason I feel like I still probably let my family, friends, and self down more times than I can count.

 But I’m still here.
 Still here to turn 26.
 And I guess that’s something.

 I recently found a podcast called Straight Up, hosted by Trent Shelton and owned by the Hollis Company, AKA Rachel Hollis author of Girl Wash Your Face.
 Trent Shelton is an ex NFL player, self-proclaimed introvert and motivational speaker who talks about life and gives it to us straight.